How to get residency, set up a company and investment opportunities in Costa Rica

 Sociedad Anónima (S.A.)

-Equivalent to a corporation, it is the most common corporate form in Costa Rica.
+Equivalent to a corporation, this is the most common corporate form in Costa Rica.
 Capital is divided into shares.
 The shares may be registered, with no par value, preferred shares, redeemable shares and shares with or without voting rights.
 They may be denominated in any currency and may be freely traded and transferred unless their bylaws indicate otherwise.
 Bearer shares are not allowed.

 The liability is limited to the assets of the Company and to all the contributions made by the shareholders.
 Usually, the minimum capital requirement is CRC 10,000 (≈USD 20).
 The value of each share must be 25% paid-in at the time of its incorporation.

 The corporation must be constituted by a minimum of two individuals or legal entities, but after the constitution, all the shares may be transferred to a single owner.
-It is administered by a board of directors that must have at least three members: president, secretary, and treasurer, who may be nonresidents.
+A corporation is administered by a board of directors that must have at least three members: president, secretary, and treasurer, who may be nonresidents.
 In addition, it is necessary to designate a comptroller, who will be responsible individually for the fulfillment of the obligations of the law, the social pact and the statutes.

 The Board of Directors and Shareholders must meet at least once a year, anywhere.